Kometa-Team/Kometa/docs/defaults/guide.md

 # Defaults Usage Guide

-Plex Meta Manager includes a pre-created set of Metadata Files and Overlay Files which can be found in the "defaults" folder in the root of your Plex Meta Manager installation directory.
+Plex Meta Manager includes a pre-created set of Collection Files and Overlay Files which can be found in the "defaults" folder in the root of your Plex Meta Manager installation directory.

 These files offer an easy-to-use and customizable set of Collections and Overlays that the user can achieve without having to worry about creating the files that make the collections and overlays possible.